 - Grate the onion or process it to a thick pulp in a food processor.
 (The grated onion may be mixed with the pureed tomatoes and frozen until needed.)

 - Wash the celery and finely chop it.
 Set aside.
 Remove and discard large pieces of stem from the parsley and cilantro.
 Wash the parsley and cilantro and leave to drain thoroughly before chopping finely by hand or in a food processor.
-(The chopped herbs may be mixed together and frozen until needed.)
+(The chopped celery and herbs may be mixed together and frozen until needed.)

 Make the Soup